 The base assumption is that tariff and rating increases will increase at a rate slightly higher that CPI over the long term.
 It is also assumed that current economic conditions, and relatively controlled inflationary conditions, will continue for the forecasted term.
 The rate of revenue collection is currently expressed as a percentage (84 per cent) of annual billings.
+The current revenue collection is above 76% and in 2017/18 was 80 %.
 Cash flow is assumed to be 84 per cent of billings.
 The performance of any increased collections or arrear collections will however only be considered a source of additional cash in-flow once the performance has been carefully monitored.